 "I'd rather have them earlier, I guess, than later to get it behind me and start our legacy as a team."

-The Bills’ fortunes won’t necessarily ride on Manuel, but I know they will depend on how well he plays.
+The Bills' fortunes won't necessarily ride on Manuel, but I know they will depend on how well the quarterback plays.